FallenDeity/discord.py-masterclass/docs/error-handling.md

 Let's make a global error handler, that will be used by all commands.

-For that you need to override bot's [on_command_error method](https://discordpy.readthedocs.io/en/stable/ext/commands/api.html?#discord.ext.commands.Bot.on_command_error).
+For that you need to override bot's [on_command_error method][discord.ext.commands.Bot.on_command_error].

-In order to accomplish this, you can either subclass the bot and modify its method, or use [Bot.event](https://discordpy.readthedocs.io/en/stable/ext/commands/api.html?#discord.ext.commands.Bot.event) or [Bot.listen](https://discordpy.readthedocs.io/en/stable/ext/commands/api.html?#discord.ext.commands.Bot.listen) decorator.
+In order to accomplish this, you can either subclass the bot and modify its method, or use [Bot.event][discord.ext.commands.Bot.event] or [Bot.listen][discord.ext.commands.Bot.listen] decorator.

 ```py
 import traceback